 Chapter 4: Dvaita Viveka – Discrimination of Duality

-We have, in earlier verses of this chapter, seen how the different Upanishads describe the process of creation in different ways.
+There are varieties of theories of creation.
+We have, in earlier verses of this Chapter, seen how the different Upanishads describe the process of creation in different ways.
 The Brihadaranyaka Upanishad says that the world came from God in one way.
-The Taittiriya Upanishad says something different; and so do the other Upanishads, such as the Mundaka and Chhandogya.
+The Taittiriya Upanishad says something different, and so do the other Upanishads, such as the Mundaka and the Chhandogya.
 Anyway, whatever be the difference in the minor details, whatever be the speciality that can be seen in the wordings of the different Upanishads, the program of creation in its general perspective has been stated to be the same.
 This whole universe, this manifestation, this creation, is an appearance of God Himself.
 This is the conclusion.

 Kṛtvā rūpāntaraṁ jaivaṁ dehe prāviśad-īśvaraḥ, iti tāḥ śrutayaḥ prāhur jīvatvaṁ prāṇadhāraṇāt (10).
 Particularly the Brihadaranyaka Upanishad says that after having cosmically entered the whole of creation in His immanence, the Supreme Being entered each individual person also.
 Every little particle, every small creation, every human individual has the element of this Supreme Universality in it, in some modicum, in some degree, in some way.

-The only difference is—a tremendous difference indeed which has to be taken note of—when God has entered the cosmos, nothing drastically different has taken place, in the same way as a face reflected in a clean mirror gives a fairly good picture of the original without being distorted in any way.
-So too in the cosmic setup of things, where everything is universally construed, the reflection of Brahman Consciousness therein also presents a universal appearance, so that Ishvara is Cosmic-conscious.
-The jiva is not Cosmic-conscious, in spite of the fact that the very same Brahman is manifesting itself as the individual.
+The only difference is—a tremendous difference indeed which has to be taken note of—when God has entered the cosmos, nothing drastically different has taken place.
+In the same way as a face reflected in a clean mirror gives a fairly good picture of the original without distorting it in any way, so too in the cosmic setup of things, where everything is universally construed, the reflection of Brahman Consciousness therein also presents a universal appearance, so that Ishvara is cosmic-conscious.
+The jiva is not cosmic-conscious, in spite of the fact that the very same Brahman is manifesting itself as the individual.
 The very same Brahman is reflected in the cosmic substance and becomes Ishvara.
-The very same thing enters the jiva, and yet tremendously marks a difference between Ishvara and jiva.
+The very same thing enters the jiva, and yet there is a tremendously marked difference between Ishvara and jiva.

 The difference is that rajas and tamas do not dominate in Ishvara.
-There is no duality, no multiplicity-consciousness because the distracting, dividing factor (rajas) is absent in Ishvara.
-Nor is it ignorant like the jiva, because tamas is absent in Ishvara.
+There is no duality, no multiplicity-consciousness because the distracting, dividing factor of rajas is absent in Ishvara.
+Nor is it ignorant, like the jiva, because tamas is absent in Ishvara.
 There is only shuddha sattva pradhana, pure sattva of prakriti.
 So there is transparency in the whole of creation, as far as Ishvara is concerned.
-But there is a mix-up and muddle in the case of the jiva, because the sattva guna is buried deep down by the action of rajas and tamas in the jiva individual.
+But there is a mix-up and a muddle in the case of the jiva, because the sattva guna is buried deep down by the action of rajas and tamas in the jiva, or the individual.

-Individuality is a very intriguing term.
+‘Individuality’ is a very intriguing term.
 It is a mix-up of different elements.
 The individual—yourself, myself, and everybody—are not simple substances.
-They are complexes, constituting different elements.
+They are complexes constituted of different elements.
 Firstly, the individual has to be conscious.
 That is the distinction between a human being and other inanimate creatures.
-The consciousness aspect of the human individual comes from the very same Brahman consciousness that illumines Ishvara cosmically.
-But there is something else in the individual which is not just consciousness.
+The consciousness aspect of the human individual comes from the very same Brahman Consciousness that illumines Ishvara cosmically.
+But there is something else in the individual which is not just Consciousness.
 There is a limiting, finitising faculty which is the intellect, a product of rajas and tamas.
-So the universal consciousness of Brahman passes through a little aperture of the limited intellect, as it were, and we have only a small consciousness of our being an individual totally isolated from others.
+So the Universal Consciousness of Brahman passes through a little aperture of the limited intellect, as it were, and we have only a small consciousness of our being an individual totally isolated from others.

 Now comes the other story—namely, the story of the jiva, or the individual, which also creates a world of its own.
 There is a world under every hat, as people generally say.
 Everybody has his own view of the world.
-No two persons will completely think alike, on account of the difference in the structure of the mind itself.
+No two persons think completely alike, on account of the difference in the structure of the mind itself.
 Various karmas are the causes behind it.

 The same thing evokes different emotions in different persons—the same thing, which will be described in the further verses.
-Different reactions are produced from the mind of different people in respect of one single object only, on account of the varieties of the structural pattern of their emotions and their intellects.
+Different reactions are produced from the minds of different people in respect of one single object only, on account of the varieties of the structural pattern of their emotions and their intellects.

 Vrīhy-ādikaṁ darśa-pūrṇa māsau kṣīraṁ tathā manaḥ, vāk prāṇāśceti spatatvam annānām avagamyatām (16).
 Vrīhy-ādikaṁ: The ordinary mortal food is grain—corn, etc. Rice, wheat, pulses are the usual mortal food necessary for this frail mortal body.
-Darśa-pūrṇa māsau: The offerings made in the sacrifices called darsha and purna-masau – that is, special worships and sacrifices conducted on the new moon and full moon – are supposed to be the diet of the gods.
-This is a very difficult subject, which cannot be entered into now – how our offerings reach the gods, and how it is necessary for us to repay our debts to the divinities that sustain even our sense organs.
-If this kind of obligation is not extended by us to the various divinities that are supporting us, we would be thieves, according to the Bhagavad Gita.
-So these offerings made during the sacrifices of darsha and purna-masau, the new moon and the full moon, become the diet or the food of the gods in heaven.
+Darśa-pūrṇa māsau: The offerings made in the sacrifices called darsha and purnamasa—that is, special worships and sacrifices conducted on the new moon day and full moon day—are said to be the diet of the gods.
+This is a very difficult subject which cannot be entered into now: how our offerings reach the gods, and how it is necessary for us to repay our debts to the divinities that sustain even our sense organs.
+If this kind of obligation is not extended by us to the various divinities that are supporting us, we would be thieves, according to the Bhagavadgita.
+So these offerings made during the sacrifices of darsha and purnamasa, the new moon and the full moon, become the diet or the food of the gods in heaven.
 Milk is the food of animals—cattle, actually.
 Here, by ‘animal’ he means cattle.
 Cattle live on their own milk.

-Then the jiva has another threefold food; mind, speech and prana are the sustaining factors of the individual.
+Then the jiva has another threefold food.
+Mind, speech and prana are the sustaining factors of the individual.
 Actually, ‘food’ means anything that sustains, without which we cannot survive.
 We cannot live merely on grains or milk.
 There is something else necessary for us to survive—namely, more important than grains, etc., is the breathing process.
 If we have all the grains in the world but we cannot breathe, what will happen to us?
-We can drink milk, but our mind is not working and our speech has stopped.
+What will happen if we can drink milk, but our mind is not working and our speech has stopped?

 By the operation of speech, we come in contact with things outside, especially human beings.
-By prana, we sustain this body.
-And the mind is a link that consciously establishes a contact between us and things in the world outside.
+By prana, we sustain this body, and the mind is a link that consciously establishes a contact between us and things in the world outside.
 If these media are absent, there would be no chance of the survival of individuality in this world.
-So mainly, here we are concerned not with grains and milk, etc., which are a different matter altogether, but with the way in which mind, speech and prana act upon us and control us in such a manner that without them we would not be able to even exist.
+So here, we are not mainly concerned with grains and milk, etc., which are a different matter altogether, but with the way in which mind, speech and prana act upon us and control us in such a manner that without them we would not be able to even exist.

 Īśena yadyapy-etāni nirmitāni svarūpataḥ, tathāpi jñānakarmābhyāṁ jīvo’kārṣāttadannatām (17).
 Actually, the trouble does not arise from Ishvara who created these things.
 Grains, etc., are not manufactured by us; they are the action of God.
 We only throw the seed on the ground, but we cannot produce the grain.
 That is done by the will of God, and the offerings reach the divinities due to some operation of the will of God Himself.
 Even the milk production from cattle is not our action, and the cows do not deliberately think the process.
 Some natural process takes place, which is also to be attributed to God.